Pakistan's Sharif calls for warmer ties with India

 "If I become the prime minister I will make sure that the Pakistani soil is not used for any such designs against India," Sharif told CNN-IBN in an interview.

-Despite recent strains, India and Pakistan's relations have improved after nose-diving in 2008 when gunmen killed 166 people in Mumbai in a three-day rampage that India blamed on a Pakistani militant group.
+Despite recent strains, India and Pakistan's relations have improved after nose-diving in 2008 when gunmen killed 166 people in the Indian city of Mumbai in a three-day rampage that India blamed on a Pakistani militant group.

 Cricketer-turned-politician Imran Khan, who has formed his own party, has become one of Pakistan's most popular politicians and could be a major partner in a coalition government, analysts say.

-Khan was injured when he fell off a mechanical lift raising him onto a stage at a rally on Tuesday.
-He fell as the lift was just short of a platform 15 feet off the ground in the eastern city of Lahore, witnesses said.
+Khan injured his head after falling off a mechanical lift raising him onto a stage at a rally on Tuesday, party and medical officials said.

-Khan fractured a rib, said Haroon Sultan, the chief doctor at a hospital where he is being treated.
-"We will examine him after three days and will decide how much rest he needs," said Sultan.
-"He will be fine soon."
+He fell as the lift was just short of a platform 15 feet (4.5 metres) off the ground in the eastern city of Lahore, witnesses said.

 The accident could win Khan some last-minute sympathy votes as he recovers.

-Khan has long been viewed as the favorite candidate of the powerful military, which has ruled Pakistan for more than half of its 66-year history.
+Khan has long been viewed as the favourite candidate of the powerful military, which has ruled Pakistan for more than half of its 66-year history.

-The liberal, secular-leaning PPP has a long history of challenging the military's influence in politics while the military sees the party as corrupt and ineffective.
+The liberal PPP has a long history of challenging the military's influence in politics while the military sees the party as corrupt and ineffective.

 AFGHAN RIVALRY